frankdean/trip-server/README.md

 running on Unix/Linux/macOS, with fundamentally the same PostgreSQL database, with minimal dependencies.

+Maintaining support for Trip v1 required a not inconsiderable amount of work, mostly relating to upgrading dependencies, frequently due to security vulnerabilities in underlying components.
+Coupled with supply-chain attacks within the [npm](https://www.npmjs.com) eco-system, I'm of the view that the ongoing support impact of development in such an architecture is unacceptably high.

+As migrating to Angular 2+ is not trivial and with no reassurance that a similar upgrade will not be necessary in the future, I was extremely reluctant to simply follow the upgrade path.

+Consequently, I wanted a solution that has as few dependencies as practical, ideally with those minimal dependencies being on widely used libraries which are unlikely to force much re-work of any application code.
+I've used many languages and experimented with some of the more popular modern languages, but I don't see any meeting my desire for something that will remain largely backward compatible, well supported for years to come and with low maintenance overheads.

+Reviewing the version history of a GUI application I previously wrote in C++, I've only had one occasion where I *needed* to make a change in over a decade, caused by the deprecation of [GConf](https://en.wikipedia.org/wiki/GConf) (used for holding configuration settings).
+It was a trivial change, and an improvement to replace it with a [YAML](https://yaml.org) configuration file.

+C++ scores highly on backwards compatibility, is governed by a good standards committee process (ISO) and has steadily evolved into a powerful and widely supported development language.
+Using modern C++ practices *can* produce stable, reliable, easy to maintain code.
+With plenty of mature, stable libraries for the more significant things we need; primarily support for [PostgreSQL database][PostgreSQL], [PostGIS][], XML, JSON and YAML.
+So far, I am very satisfied with the results.

 The rewrite in C++ of [Trip Server v2][trip-server-2] is now complete, supporting all the use cases of this version (Trip Server v1).
 See the [README](https://www.fdsd.co.uk/trip-server-2/readme.html) for further details.
 It can be run alongside v1.

 You should migrate to v2 which should be relatively easy in most environments.

 This project (Trip Server v1) will be archived in the near future.

 ## Introduction